DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Three types of backups:
         - **📁Full backup**: store a complete copy of the data contained on the protected device or backup media; full backups duplicate every file on the system regardless of the setting of the archive bit
         - **📁Incremental backup**: captures changes since the last  full or incremental backup
+            -  Incremental backup is used in conjunction with full backups.
+The incremental backups copy the files that have been changed or created since the last backup, either incremental or full.
             - only files that have the archive bit turned on, enabled, or set to 1 are duplicated
             - once an incremental backup is complete, the archive bit on all duplicated files is reset, turned off, or set to 0
             - Incremental backups provide the option that includes the 📝smallest amount of data.
 In this case, that would be only the data modified since the most recent incremental backup.